We offer three undergraduate degree programmes in Engineering Mathematics, with identical entry requirements.

 Applications for all of our programmes must be made through the Universities and Colleges Admissions Service (UCAS).
 Information about the application process can be found on the UCAS website.

-More details about undergraduate admissions, the department and university are available from the University of Bristol Undergraduate Prospectus, including
+More details about undergraduate admissions, the department and university are available from the University of Bristol Undergraduate study, including